mobilizejs/mobilize.js/docs/manual/source/tutorial.rst

 Prerequirements
 -------------------

-In order to understand this tutorial you should understand
+In order to understand this tutorial you should know bare minimum of

 * `Javascript <http://www.w3cschool.org>`_